Philosophy (PHIL)

 Level of Study: Graduate

-A study of the origin and character of neoplatonic thought, especially its metaphysics, epistemology and psychology, and its appropriation by Christian thinkers.
-Concentration on writers such as Plotinus, Proclus, Boethius and Pseudo-Dionysius.
+A study of the origin and character of neoplatonic thought, especially its metaphysics, epistemology and psychology.
+Concentration on writers such as Plotinus and Proclus; medieval neoplatonists may also be included.

 Level of Study: Graduate